github/opensource.guide/_articles/legal.md

 ## What if I want to change the license of my project?

 Most projects never need to change licenses.
-But occasionally circumstances change, e.g., as your project grows it adds dependencies or users, or your company changes strategies, any of which could require or want a different license.
+But occasionally circumstances change.
+For example, as your project grows it adds dependencies or users, or your company changes strategies, any of which could require or want a different license.
 Also, if you neglected to license your project from the start, adding a license is effectively the same as changing licenses.
 There are three fundamental things to consider when adding or changing a your project's license.

 **It's complicated.** Determining license compatibility and compliance and who holds copyright can get complicated and confusing very quickly.
 Switching to a new but compatible license for new releases and contributions is different from relicensing all existing contributions.
 Involve your legal team the first hint of any desire to change licenses.
 Even if you have or can obtain permission from your project's copyright holders for a license change, consider the impact of the change on your project's other users and contributors.
 Think of a license change as a "governance event" for your project that will more likely go smoothly with clear communications and consultation with your project's stakeholders.
 All the more reason to choose and use an appropriate license for your project from its inception!
 **Your project's existing license.** If your project's existing license is compatible with the license you want to change to, you could just start using the new license.
 That's because if license A is compatible with license B, you'll comply with the terms of A while complying with the terms of B (but not necessarily vice versa).
 So if you're currently using a permissive license (e.g., MIT), you could change to a license with more conditions, so long as you retain a copy of the MIT license and any associated copyright notices (i.e., continue to comply with the MIT license's minimal conditions).
 But if your current license is not permissive (e.g., copyleft, or you don't have a license) and you aren't the sole copyright holder, you couldn't just change your project's license to MIT.
 Essentially, with a permissive license the project's copyright holders have given permission in advance to change licenses.

 **Your project's existing copyright holders.** If you're the sole contributor to your project then either you or your company is the project's sole copyright holder.
 You can add or change to whatever license you or your company wants to.
 Otherwise there may be other copyright holders that you need agreement from in order to change licenses.
 Who are they?
 People who have commits in your project is a good place to start.
 But in some cases copyright will be held by those people's employers.
 In some cases people will have only made _de minimis_ contributions, but there's no hard and fast rule that contributions under some number of lines of code are not subject to copyright.
 What to do?
 It depends.
 For a relatively small and young project, it may be feasible to get all existing contributors to agree to a license change in an issue or pull request.
 For large and long-lived projects, you may have to seek out many contributors and even their heirs.
 Mozilla took years (2001-2006) to relicense Firefox, Thunderbird, and related software.

-Alternatively, you can have contributors agree in advance (via an additional contributor agreement, see below) to certain license changes under certain conditions, beyond those allowed by your existing open source license.
+Alternatively, you can have contributors agree in advance (via an additional contributor agreement - see below) to certain license changes under certain conditions, beyond those allowed by your existing open source license.
 This shifts the complexity of changing licenses a bit.
 You'll need more help from your lawyers up front, and you'll still want to clearly communicate with your project's stakeholders when executing a license change.

 ## Does my project need an additional contributor agreement?